oluseguncodess/learn-typescript/documentation.md

 `private` - this makes the specified method or property of a class only accessible

+`void` - used infunctions that aren't returning any values.

 ### Abstract class
 This is a classs that cannot be instanciated!